Patrick Harpur: Theories

-His follow-up The Philosophers' Secret Fire: A History of the Imagination Harpur traces the evolution of the Imagination in the west, and how ideas of reality have been shaped over time using this faculty.
+His follow-up The Philosophers' Secret Fire: A History of the Imagination Harpur traces the evolution of the imagination in the west, and how ideas of reality have been shaped over time using this faculty.
 Starting with the shamanistic traditions on to modern science.
-He claims that not only myths, poetry, and religions rely on the imagination for new concepts of reality to be created, but even modern scientific methods and models.
+He claims that not only do myths, poetry, and religions rely on the imagination for new concepts of reality to be created, but so do modern scientific methods and models.

+Reception

+Rosie Jackson, reviewing The Philosophers' Secret Fire for In Trust Magazine describes the book as a "brilliant new study of the imagination", "impassioned, wise, wry, humane, full of dynamic scholarship and inspired argument".
+She writes that the work is "[a] fascinating, beautifully written history", "intellectually meaty, overflowing with telling insight and detailed example".